oygo/helpme/docs/Pandas/1a Load data.md

 </details>]

 ## from a CSV file
 ```python
 df = pd.read_csv("../input/new-york-city-taxi-fare-prediction/train.csv")
 ```

-### **For files stored on github:** to load a CSV file that's stored on Github, append ``?raw=true`` to the URL.
+### Directly load files stored on github:
+To load a CSV file that's stored on Github, simply append ``?raw=true`` to the URL.
+Example:
-Example: https://github.com/nguyen-toan/ISLR/blob/master/dataset/Advertising.csv isn't actually the URL to the file, but is a Github homepage previewing the file. 	https://github.com/nguyen-toan/ISLR/blob/master/dataset/Advertising.csv?raw=true is the actual file. [see here](https://stackoverflow.com/questions/55240330/how-to-read-csv-file-from-github-using-pandas)
+- https://github.com/nguyen-toan/ISLR/blob/master/dataset/Advertising.csv isn't actually the URL to the file, but is a Github homepage previewing the file.
+- https://github.com/nguyen-toan/ISLR/blob/master/dataset/Advertising.csv?raw=true is the actual file. [see here](https://stackoverflow.com/questions/55240330/how-to-read-csv-file-from-github-using-pandas)

 ### How to deal with dates
 specify the date column when loading the csv and pandas deals with it